Doxuno

 WARRANTIES

-The Service Provider warrants that: (a) it has the requisite skill, expertise, and authority to enter into and perform this Agreement; (b) the Services will be performed with reasonable skill and care in accordance with industry standards; (c) the deliverables, to the Service Provider's knowledge, do not infringe any third-party intellectual property rights; and (d) it will comply with all applicable South African laws and regulations in performing the Services.
+The Service Provider warrants that: (a) it has the requisite skill, expertise and authority to enter into and perform this Agreement; (b) the Services will be performed with reasonable skill and care in accordance with the standards prevailing in the relevant sector; (c) the deliverables do not, to the Service Provider's knowledge, infringe any third-party intellectual property rights; (d) it will comply with all applicable South African laws and regulations in performing the Services; and (e) it has not been disqualified from rendering services in the relevant sector by any regulatory or professional body.
 The Client warrants that: (a) it has the authority to enter into this Agreement; and (b) all information provided to the Service Provider for purposes of delivering the Services is accurate and complete to the best of its knowledge.

 LIABILITY AND INDEMNIFICATION

-The Service Provider's aggregate liability to the Client for any claim arising out of or related to this Agreement (whether in contract, delict, or otherwise) shall not exceed the total fees paid by the Client to the Service Provider in the three (3) months immediately preceding the event giving rise to the claim.
-Neither party shall be liable for indirect, consequential, special, incidental, or punitive damages.
-This limitation shall not apply to claims arising from a party's fraud, wilful misconduct, or gross negligence, or to the Service Provider's obligations with respect to personal information under POPIA.
+The Service Provider's aggregate liability to the Client for any claim arising out of or related to this Agreement (whether in contract, delict or otherwise) shall not exceed the total fees paid by the Client to the Service Provider in the twelve (12) months immediately preceding the event giving rise to the claim.
+Neither party shall be liable for indirect, consequential, special, incidental or punitive damages.
+The limitations in this clause shall not apply to: (a) claims arising from a party's fraud, wilful misconduct or gross negligence; (b) the Service Provider's obligations with respect to personal information under POPIA; or (c) liability that cannot be excluded or limited under applicable law.
 The Client shall indemnify and hold the Service Provider harmless against any third-party claims arising from the Client's use of the deliverables in a manner not contemplated by this Agreement.

 TERMINATION

-Either party may terminate this Agreement: (a) for convenience, upon thirty (30) calendar days' written notice to the other party; or (b) immediately upon written notice if the other party commits a material breach of this Agreement and, where the breach is capable of remedy, fails to remedy such breach within fifteen (15) business days of receipt of written notice specifying the breach.
-Upon termination: the Client shall pay all fees earned by the Service Provider up to the effective date of termination; the Service Provider shall deliver to the Client all completed or partially completed deliverables; and each party shall return or destroy the other's Confidential Information.
-Termination shall not affect any rights or obligations accrued prior to the effective date.
+Either party may terminate this Agreement: (a) for convenience, on thirty (30) calendar days' written notice to the other party; or (b) immediately on written notice if the other party (i) commits a material breach of this Agreement and, where the breach is capable of remedy, fails to remedy such breach within fifteen (15) business days of receipt of written notice specifying the breach; (ii) becomes insolvent, is sequestrated or placed in business rescue or liquidation; or (iii) ceases to carry on business.
+On termination: the Client shall pay all fees earned by the Service Provider up to the effective date of termination together with reasonable wind-down costs; the Service Provider shall deliver to the Client all completed or partially completed deliverables; and each party shall return or securely destroy the other's Confidential Information.
+Termination shall not affect any rights or obligations accrued before the effective date.

 FORCE MAJEURE

-Neither party shall be in breach of this Agreement or liable for any delay in performing or failure to perform its obligations under this Agreement (other than a payment obligation) where such failure or delay results from circumstances beyond its reasonable control, including but not limited to: acts of God, pandemic, strike or labour disputes, power outages, cyberattacks on national infrastructure, or acts of government.
+Neither party shall be in breach of this Agreement or liable for any delay in performing or failure to perform its obligations (other than a payment obligation) where such failure or delay results from circumstances beyond its reasonable control, including acts of God, pandemic, natural disaster, war, civil unrest, sustained loadshedding above stage 6, cyberattacks on national infrastructure, or acts of government.
 The affected party shall promptly notify the other and take all reasonable steps to mitigate the effect of the force majeure event.
+If the force majeure event continues for more than thirty (30) consecutive days, either party may terminate this Agreement on written notice without liability.

 INDEPENDENT CONTRACTOR

 The Service Provider is an independent contractor.
-Nothing in this Agreement shall be construed as creating an employment relationship, partnership, or joint venture between the parties.
-The Service Provider is solely responsible for its own employees, contractors, and subcontractors, as well as all applicable statutory deductions (PAYE, UIF, SDL) and obligations under the Labour Relations Act 66 of 1995 (LRA) and the Basic Conditions of Employment Act 75 of 1997 (BCEA) in respect of those individuals.
+Nothing in this Agreement shall be construed as creating an employment relationship, partnership, joint venture or agency between the parties.
+The Service Provider is solely responsible for its own employees, contractors and subcontractors, as well as all applicable statutory deductions (PAYE, UIF, SDL) and obligations under the Labour Relations Act 66 of 1995 and the Basic Conditions of Employment Act 75 of 1997 in respect of those individuals.
+The Service Provider shall not represent itself as an employee, agent or representative of the Client save as expressly authorised in writing.

 VARIATION AND CHANGE CONTROL